Opinion: Experienced Leadership Will Move Montgomery Co. Forward

 Building off of my union and classroom work, I ran for the House of Delegates and have spent the past 20 years in the Maryland General Assembly.
 As a delegate, I have tried every day to live up to the responsibility entrusted to me by the voters of the county.
 I pride myself on working with others, asking challenging questions and not just going along with the group.
 I’m an independent voice and take seriously my duty to do what I believe is best for the people I represent.
 As my colleagues will tell you, I often stand up and speak on the floor, even when it is inconvenient for leadership, especially on issues affecting Montgomery County and public education.

 I am proud of the progress we have made in Montgomery County during my time as a state delegate.
 However, I know we have more to accomplish.
 I am running for county council because we need experienced leadership to continue moving us forward.
 I want to focus on improving what is happening here at home and work with local leaders to achieve all that is possible.

-Del.
-Charles Barkley of Germantown, a Democrat, is running for an at-large seat on the Montgomery County Council.
-He can be reached at email@example.com.
+The writer, a Democrat from Germantown, is running for an at-large seat on the Montgomery County Council.
+He can be reached at [email protected].